 According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s commonly connected to wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.
+It’s commonly associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Why should you be constantly aware of CO2?

 Carbon monoxide can be deadly; its that simple.
-CO2 is one of the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
+CO2 is among the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
 This makes CO2 poisoning a very serious concern for any Rochester homeowner.
-Serious poisoning takes place from intaking large concentrations of CO2, but poisoning can also occur over many months or years.
+Serious poisoning takes place from intaking large concentrations of CO2, but poisoning may also happen gradually over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 So what can you do?

-- If you don’t have a CO2 detector in your home, get one right away.
-You can contact Strogen's Service Experts to purchase one today.
+- Buy a CO2 detector for each room of your home.
+You can call Strogen's Service Experts to purchase one today.